 “A simple prototype always talk better than words”

 There are people who spend hours on creating prototypes that feel like real, and functional product but I am among those who believe that a prototype with basic functionality is adequate.
-Along with the UX team, we try to get feedback from our users in the early stages of our product development process and iterate on the it with user feedback.
+Along with the UI UX design team, we try to get feedback from our users in the early stages of our product development process and iterate on the it with user feedback.

 Spending weeks on a design, coding for its prototype and unfortunately getting negative feedback would make you lose weeks/months but incorporating the user continuously is the key to develop a great product.
 At Emlakjet, we use InVision for web and mobile prototyping, as I’ve said we’re constantly doing user tests on “simple” prototypes and I’ve never felt the need to create a feel-real prototype.